 KEYS: Artificial Intelligence, Trauma Bar und Kino Berlin, 7 June 2019

 KEYS are presenting their second edition.
-A series of events which focus on digital arts and computer music envisaged to understanding how micro-cultures of electronic music can be developed over time with an alternative thinking about the use of technology.
-For this one critical focus is placed on AI and its implications in art, creative production and performance, will include lectures by Jenna Sutela and Francesco D’Abbraccio and performances by Lexachast, Lorem, N1L and PAN‘s Bill Kouligas.
+A series of events which focus on digital arts and computer music envisaged to understanding how micro-cultures of electronic music can be developed over time with alternative thinking about the use of technology.
+For this one, critical focus is placed on AI and its implications in art, creative production and performance; it will include lectures by Jenna Sutela and Francesco D’Abbraccio and performances by Lexachast, Lorem, N1L and PAN‘s Bill Kouligas.
 More info.

 (Inter-), Somerset House Studios London 7-8 June 2019 9

-A 2-day programme of installations, presentations, panel discussions and live performances exploring image, sound and digital art in Partnership with British Council and MUTEK.
-Ursula K. Le Guin wrote that “technology is the active human interface with the material world”.
-From the digital tools that platform and enable activism, to architecture that tacitly governs our movement through space, technology has changed the ways in which we create, communicate and relate to each other.
-With Estela Oliva, Patti Schmidt, Zaiba Jabbar and Sara Sassanelli supporting conversations on gender inclusion in curation.
-The residency leads up to a two day programme of installations and live performances featuring artists like Marija Bozinovska Jones, Libby Heaney, Sabrina Ratté, Machine woman and others.
+A 2-day programme of installations, presentations, panel discussions and live performances exploring image, sound and digital art in Partnership with the British Council and MUTEK.
+Ursula K. Le Guin wrote, “technology is the active human interface with the material world”.
+From the digital tools that platform and enable activism to architecture that tacitly governs our movement through space, technology has changed the ways in which we create, communicate and relate to each other, with Estela Oliva, Patti Schmidt, Zaiba Jabbar and Sara Sassanelli supporting conversations on gender inclusion in curation.
+The residency leads up to a two-day programme of installations and live performances featuring artists like Marija Bozinovska Jones, Libby Heaney, Sabrina Ratté, Machine woman and others.
 More info.

 Fracture Patterns (Eartheater and Semiconductor), Cre8 Studio London, 17 June 2019